 A spectrum of proper putting grips

-The relationship between the hands (forearms) and putter shaft is the critical factors in manipulating putter face rotation.
+The relationship between the hands (forearms) and putter shaft is the critical factor in manipulating putter face rotation.
 However, putter face rotation needs to fit with your swing path (square – to square ish, or a more rounded arc).

 In this variation you will see the putter shaft is still parallel to the forearm line, but appears slightly below.
 This is the same grip described above, but with slightly more angle through the palm and the butt end of the putter exiting just below the pads on each hand, rather than between the two spongey pads.